ManuelSchmitz/SCAM/Readme.md

 - **Skip depth** was formerly known as `skip-depth`.
 See section [Job processing](#jobproc) for explanation.
 - **Least depth** has been introduced in v0.10.0.
 See section [Job processing](#jobproc) for explanation.
 - **Adaptive mining** is explained in its own [subsection](#adaptmining).
 - **Adjust entry altitude** was formerly known as `adjust-entry-by-elevation`.
 When the terrain is not perpendicular to the mining plane, some shafts begin a few meters lower.
-The controller can try to skip these, for faster processing.
+The agent can try to skip these, for faster processing.
 - **Safety distance** is the minimum distance between two active shafts.
 It is a multiple of the shaft diameter.
 For example, if the value is greater than `1`, two adjacent shafts may not be processed at the same time.

 ## Recalling Agents